KaijuML/personal-website/content/blog/python-dict-from-scratch.md

 Neat, it does work!
 Or does it?

-## Dealing with collisions: Open Adressing and Tombs
+## Dealing with collisions: Open Addressing and Tombs

 You are probably wondering about what happens when two keys have the same hash (not probable), or when their hashes have the same modulo (happens often).
 We call such situations _collisions._